Siloow/smart-ink/README.md

 - Blank page or errors in the browser: open the browser dev tools and check the console/network tabs for the first error.
 - Port already in use: Vite defaults to `5173`.
 Stop the conflicting process or change the port in `vite.config.ts`.
 - Dependency install issues: delete `node_modules` and run `npm ci` again.

-## License
-No `LICENSE` file was found in this repo.
-Add one if you want to explicitly define usage rights.